cultivate-hfc/gfc-api-docs/source/includes/_external_prediction_sets.md

 When submitting a prediction set, you will need to include `question_id` and `answer_id` values, as illustrated in the request body example to the right.
 These values can be found via the Questions API in the `id` fields.

 Each prediction set should also contain information about the method used to generate it.
 Each method is tracked by the platform with a model known as an `ExternalPredictor`.
-You must embed the name of your forecasting method within the forecast submission, via the `external_predictor_attributes.method_name` attribute.
+You must embed the name of your forecasting method within the forecast submission, via the `external_predictor_attributes.method_name` attribute. **The `method_name` field will be used to identify your submission on challenge leaderboards.**

 > Request: